-Over the past ten years, I have typically had around three potbelly pigs at The R.A.S.T.A.
-Sanctuary with a new surrender coming in every year or two.
-However, in the last three years I have taken in over FIFTY new potbelly pigs that had nowhere else to go.
-Faced with certain death, The R.A.S.T.A.
-Sanctuary was the only hope for these sadly exploited creatures.
-The excuses are always the same; “we had no idea they would get so big”, “the breeder guaranteed us she would stay small”, “we didn’t think he would be more than 50lbs.”, “she’s supposed to be a micro mini” (there’s no such thing!!) “we didn’t realize they were so much work”, “we had no idea how destructive they are”……etc.
+Over the past ten years, I have typically had around three potbelly pigs at the RASTA Sanctuary with a new surrender coming in every year or two.
+However, in the last three years I have taken in over 100 new potbelly pigs that had nowhere else to go.
+Faced with certain death, the RASTA Sanctuary was the only hope for these grossly exploited animals.
+The excuses are always the same; “we had no idea they would get so big”, “the breeder guaranteed us she would stay small”, “we didn’t think he would be more than 50lbs.”, “she’s supposed to be a micro mini” (there’s no such breed!!) “we didn’t realize they were so much work”, “we had no idea how destructive they are”……etc.

 Contrary To What Most Potbelly Pig Breeders Would Like You To Believe:

-- There is no such thing as “Micro Mini” or “Tea Cup Potbelly Pigs” – This is a SCAM!
+- There is no such breed as a “Micro Mini” or “Tea Cup Potbelly Pig” – This is a SCAM!
 It is simply a marketing tactic used by unethical breeders to sell more pigs.

-- Potbelly pigs are called miniature pigs because when compared to their cousins, farm pigs who can grow in excess of 1,000lbs. they are obviously miniature in comparison.
+- Potbelly pigs are called mini pigs because when compared to their farm pig cousins who can grow in excess of 1,000lbs. they are miniature by comparison.

 - While some breeders will declare that they have a “Special Line” or “Special Breed” of tiny pig and guarantee that it will stay small, ALL potbelly pigs in North America and Hawaii come from the same line.
 Period!!

-- The pictures you see of tiny pigs advertised are of babies that are usually just a couple of days old.
+- The pictures you see of tiny pigs advertised are of babies that are usually just a couple of hours/days old.
 The average pb pig weighs 50lbs. when they are six months old.

 - As for the “Guarantee” that breeders give about the pigs staying small, they will not take them back when they exceed their 50lb. weight – after nearly 15 years of rescuing potbelly pigs, I have yet to meet a single ethical breeder!